steven-barkley/Launch-EC2-AWS/README.md

 - Configure storage .....
 EBS volume size ...
 - Advanced details ......
-          User data - passing a script to the EC2 instance (run only First time)
+          User data - passing a script to the EC2 instance (run only First time) !/bin/bash?
-- ? #!/bin/bash
-   "Use this for your user data (script from top to bottom)" install httpd (Linux 2 version) yum update -y yum install -y httpd
+   Use this for your user data (script from top to bottom) install httpd (Linux 2 version) yum update -y yum install -y httpd